Abed1414/Cocktail_Bakery/README.md

 branches information( name, location, number, facebook and instagram links) are stored in the database.

-The project is 30 MB so it cannot be uploaded on GitHub,  here is the project link:
+Here is the project link:

 https://drive.google.com/file/d/1Tr4RiSRlS5AU-bhLFJpT8XZceCXFEpBL/view